ericfranz/ericfranz.github.io/_posts/2018-11-20-proc-pid-environ-strings-and-less-s.markdown

 1. pipe `cat /proc/3268/environ` to `strings` to get friendly output
 2. Use `less -S` to drop line wrap in

 ## I want newlines.
 I don't want line wrapping.
-I'm very needy.

 For a running process, given that process's id, you can see the initial environment of the process by cat-ing the environ file in /proc/PID: